overlookmotel/semver-select/README.md

 ## What's it for

-A few useful tool for when you need to select a function or other variable based on a [semver](https://www.npmjs.com/package/semver) version.
+A few useful tools for when you need to select a function or other variable based on a [semver](https://www.npmjs.com/package/semver) version.

 For example, if you are writing an app which interacts with an API which needs a different calling signature depending on it's version, you can use this to choose a function that implements the right interface for that API version.